warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 	}
 	```

+	Notice the button-click handlers that call ```CreateWorkspaceAsync``` and ```ImportPbixAsync```.
+This is the code that creates a Power BI Embedded workspace and imports a Power BI Embedded report, and that is *crucial to every app that hosts Power BI Embedded*.

 1. Make the Android project the startup project and launch it.
 Once the app is running, click the **Create Workspace** button to create a Power BI Embedded workspace and add it to the workspace collection that you created in the Azure Portal.

     ![Creating a Power BI Embedded workspace](Images/app-click-create-workspace.png)

     _Creating a Power BI Embedded workspace_

-1. Next,  click **Import Report Definition** to import a PBIX file containing a report definition The report definition was created ahead of time so you wouldn't have to create it yourself.
+1. Next,  click **Import Report Definition** to import a PBIX file containing a report definition The PBIX file was created ahead of time so you wouldn't have to create it yourself.

-	> If you'd like to learn more about report definitions and PBIX files, you will have the opportunity to do so in Exercise 10.
+	> If you'd like to learn how to create reports, see [Using Microsoft Power BI to Explore and Visualize Data](https://github.com/Microsoft/TechnicalCommunityContent/tree/master/Advanced%20Analytics/Power%20BI/Session%202%20-%20Hands%20On).
+One created, reports can be saved as PBIX files and then imported into Power BI Embedded.
+For instructions on how to save a report as a PBIX file, see https://powerbi.microsoft.com/en-us/documentation/powerbi-service-export-to-pbix/#download-the-report-as-a-pbix.

     ![Importing a Power BI Embedded report definition](Images/app-click-import-definition.png)